 We recognise that any child or young person may be at risk of sexual exploitation, regardless of family background or other circumstances.
 Boys may be less likely than females to disclose experiences of CSE and so it is important that we remain alert to CSE.
+We recognise that different forms of harm often overlap, and that perpetrators may subject children and young people to multiple forms of abuse, such as CCE (including county lines) and CSE.
 We also recognise that the long-term impact of CSE can lead to significant harm to physical and mental health.

 Recognition of CSE is part of staff training.
-Possible indicators of risk include for example, acquisition of money, clothes, mobile phones etc. without plausible explanation, isolation from peers, inappropriate sexualised behaviour, suffering from sexually transmitted infections or becoming pregnant, relationships with controlling older individuals or groups (including those with older boyfriends or girlfriends), and increasing secretiveness.
+Possible indicators of risk include for example, acquisition of money, clothes, mobile phones, unexplained gifts or new possessions etc. without plausible explanation, excessive volume of texts and/or telephone calls, isolation from peers, inappropriate sexualised behaviour, display of sexual behaviours beyond expected sexual development, suffering from sexually transmitted infections or becoming pregnant, evidence of/suspicions of physical or sexual assault, relationships with controlling older individuals or groups (including those with older boyfriends or girlfriends), associating with other young people involved in exploitation and increasing secretiveness, gang association and/or isolation from peers/social networks, frequenting areas known for sex work.
+Other indicators include suffering from changes in emotional well-being, self harm, concerning use of the internet and/or social media, increasing secretiveness around behaviours, misuse of drugs and alcohol, leaving home/care without explanation, going missing for periods of time or regularly returning home late, missing school or not taking part in education.